tigase/tigase-xmpp-server-docker/README.md

 - `5290` - for WebSocket connections
 - `5291` - for WebSocket connections over TLS/SSL
 - `8080` - for HTTP server (web-based setup, REST API, file upload extension, etc.)
+- `9050` - for JXM monitoring

 Docker image defines all of the above ports as exportable, however it depends on the Tigase XMPP Server configuration if particular service is available at any of those ports.

-## Connecting to external database
+### Connecting to external database

-If you want to use Tigase XMPP Server with the external database you need to connect Tigase XMPP Server container to the database container or allow Tigase XMPP Server to access database server.
+If you want to use Tigase XMPP Server with the external database you need to connect Tigase XMPP Server container to the database container (must be in the same docker network) or allow Tigase XMPP Server to access database server.

 Tigase XMPP Server supports following databases:
 - DerbyDB